 - Spring: Pulmonary Research Day is a conference developed to showcase and promote pulmonary and critical care research at Washington University.
 As a part of this, fellows see what other trainees and junior faculty are working on, and what they have accomplished so they have a better sense of which mentor/group can best help them accomplish their overall career goals.

-- Summer: At the end of the 1st year of fellowship, fellows have a retreat where they learn how to write a research proposal, and present their research idea succinctly to a larger audience.
+- Summer: At the end of the first year of fellowship, fellows have a retreat where they learn how to write a research proposal, and present their research idea succinctly to a larger audience.

 Each fellow picks a primary research mentor, and has a program advisor who helps them navigate through fellowship to ultimately accomplish their career goals.
 Additional members may be added to the advisory committee based on the fellow’s overall interests and needs.
 The advisory committee meets every 6 months starting in the middle of the 2nd year of fellowship, through the completion of training, to guide the fellow move towards their goals.

 Every fellow is taught how to write a brief research proposal early in their 2nd year of fellowship.
 This proposal helps establish mentee-mentor relationships and expectations, and allows the trainee to be productive once they enter the research component of their training.
 The mentor and the program advisor play a key role in assisting the fellow with refining this proposal.